andreif/andreif.github.io/_posts/2024-04/2024-04-06-multi-user-git.md

 tags: git github shell profile tools
 ---

-Having multiple accounts on GitHub (e.g. one private and one or more work accounts) requires setting up either custom hosts or setting per-repo local config.
-Signed commits would require local config anyway so we can skip messing with hosts and just made a few shell functions to help us configure each repo.
+Having multiple accounts on GitHub (e.g. one private and one or more for work) requires setting up either custom hosts or setting per-repo local config.
+Signed commits would require local config anyway, so we can skip messing with hosts and just make a few shell functions to help us to configure each repo.

-First of all we will need some global settings, and we can set them to our private account.
+First of all, we will need some global settings.
+We can configure them to use our private account.
 Assuming we sign private repo commits using SSH format:

 ```shell